Leveq/Nodes/README.md

 ## Why Nodes?

 Discord now requires government ID verification.
-Their 2025 data breach exposed millions of those IDs.
+Their 2025 data breach exposed tens of thousands of government IDs submitted for age verification.
 Users are being asked to hand over more personal data to a platform that already proved it can't protect what it has.

 Nodes takes a different approach: **there's nothing to breach because there's nothing to store.** Identity is cryptography, not a database row.
 Communication is peer-to-peer, not routed through corporate infrastructure.
 Privacy isn't a policy — it's architecture.